LayerAkira/kurosawa_akira/README.md

 Both the client multicall and fullfillTakerOrder are enforced to occur within the same transaction, maintained by a locking mechanism to ensure atomicity and prevent state conflicts.
 Leverage of snip-9 allows to avoid separate approval from order signing

+### Synthetic matching on LayerAkira

+leverage snip-9 to allow atomic execution for multileg match (detailed explanation: https://github.com/LayerAkira/kurosawa_akira/pull/30)
+* Client Multicall:
+   * Approve
+   * Additional approves...
+   * placeSORTakerOrder

+* Exchange multicall:
+   * Client multcall
+   * fulfillSORAtomic
+     * Executes the locked taker order with the necessary maker orders and ensures completion.

 # LayerAkiraExecutor

 The LayerAkiraExecutor contract is designed to handle the execution layer of the LayerAkira decentralized exchange.
 It provides functionality to manage order execution, including both single and bulk trades, nonce updates, withdrawals, and ecosystem-based trade flows.
-The contract ensures security and efficiency through its integration with other core components like BaseTradeComponent and SORTradeComponent
+The contract ensures security and efficiency through its integration with other core components like BaseTradeComponent.
+Additionally provides matching primitives for settling trades for addons/extensions -- contracts that would extend funtionality like SORLayerAkiraExecutor.
+Serves as an extension as well as bypassing contract size limitations in Starknet.

 # LayerAkiraExternalGrantor